 5. Hand soap and cleaning products

 Proper hand hygiene is one of the best ways to prevent your child from catching a winter illness in the first place.
-Make sure you have hand soap readily available around the house, and stock up on hand sanitizer for on-the-go situations.
-Clean frequently touched objects with disinfectant wipes or sprays to reduce the risk of spreading germs further.
+Make sure you have antibacterial hand soap readily available around the house, and stock up on hand sanitizer for on-the-go situations – such as in the car or clipped to kids' backpacks for school.
+Clean frequently touched objects with disinfectant wipes or sprays to reduce the risk of spreading germs.

 Other helpful remedies for cough and congestion in kids